codemix/yii2-localeurls/README.md

  * `languageCookieName`: The name of the language cookie.
 Default is `_language`.
  * `languageCookieOptions`: Other options to set on the language cookie.
  * `languageSessionKey`: The name of the language session key.
 Default is `_language`.
+    Since 1.6.0 this can also be set to `false` to not use the session at all.

 #### Reset To Default Language